iomete/iom-docs/docs/guides/external-s3-buckets-access.md

 ```

 This policy provides read-only access to a specific folder in your bucket from the Lakehouse role.

+## Setting the Bucket Policy in S3

+To set the bucket policy, you need to navigate to your S3 bucket's permissions page.

+1. Go to your [S3 console](https://s3.console.aws.amazon.com/s3/home) and select your desired bucket.
+2. Click on the "Permissions" tab, and then click on "Bucket Policy".
+3. Copy and paste the appropriate policy from above into the text box.
+4. Replace `<lakehouse_role>` with the name of your Lakehouse role, and `<your_bucket>` with the name of your S3 bucket.
+5. Click on "Save".

+Once saved, you should see a message at the top of the page that says "Bucket policy has been updated."
+You have now successfully granted access to your external S3 bucket for your Lakehouse role!

 By following these steps, you can easily provide access to read external S3 buckets in IOMETE.